World Modeling for Autonomous Wheel Loaders: Data collection and model training

 \subsection{Loading outcome}

 The models were developed to predict the outcome of a loading cycle in terms of the performance $\bm{\mathcal{P}}$ and the resulting local pile state $\bm{h}'$ given the initial pile $\bm{h}$ and action $\bm{a}$.
-The performance is measured using the three essential scalar metrics, namely load mass (tonne), loading time (s), and work (kJ).
-Hence $\bm{\mathcal{P}} \in \mathbf{R}^3$.
-The load mass is measured as the amount of soil carried by the bucket at the end of each loading cycle.
-Loading time is the time elapsed between the start and the end of each loading cycle.
+The performance was measured using the three essential scalar metrics, namely load mass (tonne), loading time (s), and work (kJ).
+Hence, $\bm{\mathcal{P}} \in \mathbb{R}^3$.
+The load mass is measured as the amount of soil the bucket carries at the end of each loading cycle.
+The loading time is the time elapsed between each loading cycle's start and end.

 The work is the energy consumed by the boom and bucket actuators and the forward drive.
-It is computed as $\int_0^{T} \sum_{j}{P_j}dt$, where $P_j = \max(f_j(t)v_j(t),0)$ is the power for actuator $j$ with motor force $f_j(t)$ and speed $v_j(t)$.
-The work includes the energy required for filling the bucket, breaking out, raising the bucket, and accelerating both the vehicle and soil.
-Most of the work is lost to frictional dissipation internally in the soil and at the bucket-soil interface.
+It includes the energy required to fill the bucket, break out, raise the bucket, and accelerate the vehicle and soil.
+Much of the work is lost to frictional dissipation internally in the soil and at the bucket-soil interface.
 The physics-based simulator accounts for this dissipation.
-Energy dissipation in the vehicle engine and hydraulics is, however, not included, and should be added if needed.
+Energy dissipation in the vehicle engine and hydraulics is not included, and should be added if needed.